Moussa-M/swift-json-formatter/README.md

 1. Select a JSON string in your editor (or open a JSON file).
 2. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on Mac).
-3. Type and select "Format JSON" to format the JSON string or file.
+3. Type and select "Format JSON" you will see Format JSON (Swift Json Formatter) to format the JSON string or file.

 ## Extension Settings

 Currently, this extension does not offer customizable settings through the `contributes.configuration` extension point.
 It is designed to work swiftly without any configurations, providing you with formatted JSON output with a simple command.

 ## Release Notes
+### 1.0.1

+- Validation and Fixes for json
+- VS Code extention publish info.
+-
 ### 0.0.1

 - Initial release of the JSON Format extension.